voucherifyio/voucherify-openapi/docs/guides/implementation_blueprint/Integration-Processes.md

 1. Redeeming voucher codes,
 2. Checking promotion eligibility during checkout,
-3. Publishing voucher code for a wandering customer,
+3. Publishing a voucher code in a wandering customer scenario,
 4. Rewarding customers with points for purchases.

-### Redeeming Voucher Codes
+### Redeeming voucher codes

-1. You provide customers with voucher codes.
-If a customer didn't receive a code directly, they should be able to enter a code themselves.
+In this scenario a customer will be reedeming voucher codes that they received via one of the distribution methods.
+The codes can be chosen from the list by the customer or added manually.
+After this step, validity of codes is checked by the validation API.
+When a customer is happy with the result he pays for the order and codes are consumed during redemption API.

+1. Distribution - A customer can acquire voucher codes by various means.
+Codes can come from a distribution, be part of a referral program (code from a friend), be bought as a gift voucher, or acquired offline (standaone code printed out on a shopping window).
+Codes that are assigned to the customer's profile will be returned by the Qualification endpoint.
+If codes are not assigned to the customer's profile then it is best to let a customer input codes themselves.

-2. A customer is at the checkout and wants to use some discount coupons.
+2. Shopping experience - A customer is at the checkout and wants to use some discount coupons.
 A request is sent to Voucherify (Qualification API) and information regarding the available discount coupons are returned.
 Depending on your flow, you can skip this step as it is optional.

-3. After a customer chooses discount coupons that interest them, a validation request is sent to Voucherify to check whether codes are applicable and appropriate results are returned.
+After a customer chooses or manually adds discount coupons that interest them, a validation request is sent to Voucherify to check whether codes are applicable and appropriate results are returned.
+When a customer pays for the order, Voucherify receives a redemption request and consumes the discount coupons.

+>During the shopping process there is no need to send any API requests to Voucherify when a customer adds or removes any products from their cart.
+API requests are only needed if you want to verify whether a customer qualifies for the discount or to calculate the discount itself.

+### Checking promotion eligibility during checkout

+In this scenario promotion eligibility is going to be verified during the checkout step.
+A customer did not receive any voucher codes beforehand, instead all discounts and promotions will be displayed at the checkout screen.

+1. Shopping experience - A customer is at the checkout and you want to inform them about all the discounts and promotions they are eligible for.
+A request is sent to Voucherify (Qualification API) and information regarding the available discount coupons and promotions are returned.
+You can decide whether discounts and promotions are applied automatically or let the customer choose themselves.
+In this case this step is mandatory.
+After discount coupons and promotions are applied, a validation request is sent to Voucherify to check whether they are applicable and appropriate results are returned.
+When a customer pays for the order, Voucherify receives a redemption request and consumes the discount coupons and promotions.

+### Publishing a voucher code in a wandering customer scenario

+In this scenario a customer is going to receive a voucher code during their visit in the store.
+The distribution will trigger after the specific action takes place.

+1. Distribution - When a customer visits your store, adds products to the cart but does not go to checkout for a while, the distribution is triggered to give a customer the coupon code to encourage them to finish the purchase.

-4. When a customer pays for the order, Voucherify receives a redemption request and uses the discount coupons.
+2. Shopping experience - After a customer types the discount code, a validation request is sent to Voucherify to check whether code is applicable and appropriate result is returned.
+When a customer pays for the order, Voucherify receives a redemption request and consumes the discount coupon.

+### Rewarding customers with points for purchases.

+In this scenario a customer is going to receive points for their purchase.
+We can decide whether we want a customer to apply any discount codes or not.
+This will slightly change our API requests.
+Distribution will have slighlty different purposes compared to previous scenarios as it will inform a customer about points they have received for the transaction.

+1. Distribution - After the purchase is complete, a customer is informed via a distribution about the points they received.
+Sources of the distribution can vary between mail, webhook, or one of our integrations.

+2. Shopping experience - When a customer is at the checkout you can decide if you want any discounts to be applied or not.
+If yes, redemptions API will be used.
+If not, create order API will be used.
+Regardless of your choice, the following step is exactly the same as the customer is going to be rewarded with points according to earning rules.